-Minnesota is veilied under smoky skies in August 2018 with reduced air quality.
+Minnesota is veiled under smoky skies in August 2018, with reduced air quality.

 The dry and warm August had an additional feature that ebbed and flowed during month: smoky skies.
 The smoke was due to wildfire smoke from British Columbia, Alberta, and western Ontario.
 At times the smoke was thick enough to give the impression of an overcast sky.
 On August 11, smoke was close enough to the ground to reduce visibilities to seven miles in the Twin Cities.